Evaluation Results

 30-Day Retention

-Goal: 25% of users return after first month
+Target: 25% of users return after first month (to be tested post-launch)

 Emotional Impact Metrics